Get Rid of a Harlequin Ladybird Infestation | Harlequin Ladybird Removal Specialists

 About Harlequin ladybirds

-Harlequin ladybirds were released in North America in 1916 as a biological control agent against aphids.
-However, they reproduce quickly and their numbers have increased exponentially.
+Harlequin ladybirds are Asian in origin and were released in North America in 1916 as a biological control agent against aphids.
+However, they reproduced quickly and their numbers have increased exponentially.
 They have invaded most of North America and Europe and are spreading to South America and South Africa, becoming the most invasive ladybird on earth.

-Harlequin ladybirds were first found in the UK in 2004.
-They pose a threat to native British ladybirds as they compete with them for aphids as well as eating their eggs and larvae.
-They also are a threat to hundreds of other native British insects as they eat their larvae and eat pollen, nectar, fruit juices and honeydew.
+Harlequin ladybirds arrived in the UK in 2004 and have now spread all over the country.
+They differ from native British ladybirds by size, colour and pattern.
+Much larger, they are 8mm long and vary in colour (yellow, orange, red or black) with a variety of spot configurations.
+They are distinguished from other ladybirds by a white spot on their heads.
+The Harlequin ladybird poses a threat to native British ladybirds by competing with them for aphids and eating their eggs and larvae.
+They are also a threat to hundreds of other native British insects as they eat their larvae and compete with them for pollen, nectar, fruit juices and honeydew.